indiqusdocs/yntraa/docs/Subscribers/Compute/Kubernetes/Accessingthekubernetesdashboard.md

 ---
 # Accessing the Kubernetes Dashboard

-To access the dashboard in Kubernetes version 1.24 and onwards, follow these steps:
+To access the dashboard in Kubernetes version 1.24 and onwards, the following steps are:

 1. Create a Kubernetes cluster.
 2. Navigate to the **Kubernetes Clusters** screen, select your Kubernetes cluster, and go to the **Access** section.
 Download the `kubeconfig` file from there.